tdgunes/coolinks/README.md

 coolinks
 ========

-PHP based hobby project for listing favorite links, for only a specified group of people
+PHP based hobby project for listing favorite links, for only a specified group of people.

+You can check a demo from [here](http://links.tdgunes.org).